josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ## Description

-Rxmxnx.PInvoke.Extensions is a library that provides a set of extensions and utilities that simplify the process of data exchange to and from .NET P/Invoke methods, eliminating the necessity for native pointers, memory fixes, and operations that require unsafe compilation.
-This library also includes native handling for UTF-8 strings in both managed and unmanaged memory.
+Rxmxnx.PInvoke.Extensions is a comprehensive library designed to streamline and enhance the interaction between .NET and native P/Invoke methods.

+The provided APIs eliminate the need for direct manipulation of native pointers, memory fixes, and unsafe code.
+They offer robust and efficient utilities for developers working with interop scenarios, including native handling for UTF-8/ASCII strings, as well as managed buffers that simplify the dynamic allocation of object references on the stack.

 ## Types